DylanKojiCheslin/linearSystemSolver/README.md

 ### _largestAbsoluteMovedToTopOfColumn(columnNumber, rowsOffSetNumber)

-rearranges rows to move the largest absolute value in to the top of the column row to the top. this is sometimes called partial pivoting
+rearranges rows to move the largest absolute value to the top of the column row to the top. this is sometimes called partial pivoting

 ## instance properties

 ### _systemState
 the internal storage of the linear systems matrix as an array